Skip to content

 2. Baltimore Oriole

-The Baltimore oriole is a type of bird that belongs to the icterid blackbird family.
+The Baltimore oriole is a bird that belongs to the icterid blackbird family.
 It is found commonly in eastern parts of North America.
 This bird is known for its tendency to migrate during the breeding season.
 The reason behind its name is quite fascinating.

 It is said that the Baltimore oriole got its name because of the similarity between the male’s colors and the coat-of-arms of Lord Baltimore, who lived in the 17th century.

 This difference in appearance between males and females is a common characteristic among many bird species.
-In addition to its striking appearance, the Baltimore oriole is also known for its beautiful song.
+In addition to its striking appearance, the Baltimore oriole is known for its beautiful song.
 The male bird sings a complex.

 KingdomAnimalia